danadascalescu00/PostIt/README.md

 PostIt app come along to fulfil the needs of organizations, from non-profits and small businesses to big companies, for social media monitoring, specialise customer care and taking shortcuts when it comes to post on all of your social channels.

+In PostIt1.0v the platform allows you to post text content on multiple social channels at your choice using only one account.
+In the future versions,

+## Features

+ 1. **Simplicity**
+ &emsp; Isometric design — the latest design trend - was our first choice when it come to make a visual interpretation of our vision because it has a more realistic look while still using flat layers.
+Another reasons for using this technique was the fact that many people have short attention spans and making a difficult to navigate app will make them to lose interest fast.
+Clear, uncluttered screens with obvious leads to the next step in the app process and eye-catching design encourage our users to continue to use it.

+ 2. **Speed**

+ &emsp; Fast loading screens are vital.
+No one likes waiting particularly when all they have to look at is a screen-loading symbol which soon gives way to boredom resulting in a decision to seek something better.
+Speed means an appropriate set of graphics and not fetching large tables and dataabases.
+We keep it simple and kee it quick.

+ 3. **Good image resolution**

+ &emps; We balanced app speed against functionality and resolution, we also ensured that what is on screen is sufficiently detailed to make the user experience worthwhile.

+ 4. **Security**

+ &emps; Internet security is becoming an ever-incresing issue and the same applies for every application.
+With many applications storing personal and sensitive information or credit and debit card details, security is an absolute must.
+What diffentiate PostIt App from all other applications

+ 5.

 ## Running the tests